 Read about the seven elements of a highly creative work environment.

 Also, provide opportunities for less-outspoken team members to contribute to the conversation.
 They often have innovative ideas but might not be inclined to jump into discussions without prompting.
-Be prepared to ask individual participants directly for their input.
+And be prepared to ask individual participants directly for their input.

-Sharing a recap of the meeting and action items, even if it’s just a quick email with bullet points, is incredibly valuable.
-A thorough, well-organized recap is an effective way of spotlighting the outcome of the meeting and what’s needed to move that outcome forward.
+Sharing a recap of the creative team meeting and action items, even if it’s just a quick email with bullet points, is incredibly valuable.
+A thorough, well-organized recap is an effective way of reinforcing the outcome of the meeting and what’s needed to move that outcome forward.